What are words?

-Similarly, photosynthesis might be more than just data.
-Nevertheless, it is rational data, and that data can be translated and used.
-(Scientists are using artificial photosynthesis to create all kinds of interesting stuff.)
-Furthermore, to get back to our main point: to the extent that we know that all those rational, creative words and sentences are objective, to that same extent we also know that they immaterial.
-(Of course we could also say that things like love, beauty, and joy are also immaterial.)
+Similarly, photosynthesis might be more than a rational process.
+Nevertheless, it is a rational process—one which we can translate through a variety of media.
+The reason we know that we can translate it is that scientists can use it to create all kinds of interesting stuff other than apples.
+Furthermore, to get back to our main point: to the extent that we know that all those rational, creative words and sentences are objective—in the same way that we know that little Susie’s textbook is objective and that Susie’s teacher can test her on it—to that same extent we know that all those rational, creative words are immaterial.
+(Of course we might suspect that things like love, beauty, and joy are likewise immaterial.)

 Or perhaps I’m tricking you with some rhetorical sleight-of-hand?
 (I’m not.)
 Let’s slow down, step back, and examine this more carefully.
 We are zeroing in on the rationality that permeates nature.
-Although these other aspects of life, like beauty and joy, are certainly intriguing, we won’t go there.
+Although other aspects of life—like beauty and joy—are certainly intriguing, we won’t go there.
 Instead, we’ll just look at the creative information that precedes them.

 What All Information Has in Common